The Silver Rose

-“On your knees!”
-The Queen said coldly.
+“On your knees!” said the Queen, dressed in black.
 She enjoyed the mornings of the execution, the sight of her enemies kneeling before her drew a dark smile on her beautiful lips.
 The traitor had plotted a pathetic rebellion against her.
 Not the first time, and she had no doubt it won’t be the last.
+The Silver Rose was what they called the Queen, for she indeed possessed all the beauty of a rose, and the coldness of silver, even in her forty winters.

 “Lord Argente shall accompany me to the study,” she said, and with a short wave of her hand, the men nearly twice her size, bowed and marched away.